krayin/krayin-docs/docs/1.x/graphql-admin-api/promotions.md

 ### 6. Get Catalog Rule Products Prices

-You can get the Catalog Rule Products Prices from the Bagisto store.
+You can get the Catalog Rule Products Prices from the Krayin store.
 You can achieve this job by using the `Catalog Rule Products Price` API call.

 - Headers